CryptoCoin20/soeinfach/home/index.md

 ---
 layout: page
-title: Über .::.
+title: HOME .::.
 About the Jekyll Theme
-excerpt: "WIR sind so einfach .::.
+excerpt: "HOME .::.
 So Simple is a responsive Jekyll theme for your words and images."
 modified: 2014-08-08T19:44:38.564948-04:00
 image:
   feature: so-simple-sample-image-4.jpg